Elder abuse has always occurred insidiously, but COVID-19 has added more layers of secrecy to this horrible trend.

 Even caregivers can miss the signs, for reasons ranging from uncertainty about reporting procedures, to mistaking abuse for signs of dementia or frailty, to simply accepting victims' denial of abuse.

-Trusted loved ones, with their intimate knowledge of patients' normal behavior, financial situation, and living conditions, are perhaps in the best position to recognize the signs.
+Trusted loved ones, with their intimate knowledge of patients' normal behavior, financial situation, and living conditions, are perhaps in the best position to recognize the signs — and to contact an elder abuse lawyer who may be able to help hold abusers accountable.

 Warning Signs to Watch